3-D structure of the Glasma initial state -- Breaking boost-invariance by collisions of extended shock waves in classical Yang-Mills theory: 3+1D Collisions of individual color charges

 Based on the above simulation framework, we will now study the initial energy deposition and early time dynamics of the Glasma.
 Before we turn to simulations involving realistic models of the color charge distributions of the colliding nuclei, it proves insightful to first consider the collision of individual ensembles of color charges, to test the framework and develop an intuitive picture of the underlying dynamics.

 We follow the previous works \cite{Krasnitz:1998ns,McLerran:1993ni}, and sample the transverse distribution of color charges based on the McLerran-Venugopalan (MV) model as

-where $m \sim \Lambda_{QCD}$ is an infrared regulator enforcing color neutrality on large distance scales, $\Lambda$ is an ultra-violet cut-off suppressing color charge fluctuations on short distance scales, such that the model has a well defined continuum limit and if not stated otherwise we employ $m/Q_s=1$ and $\Lambda/Q_s=5$ in our simulations.
+where $\zeta(x,y)$ are Gaussian random numbers, $m \sim \Lambda_{QCD}$ is an infrared regulator enforcing color neutrality on large distance scales, $\Lambda$ is an ultra-violet cut-off suppressing color charge fluctuations on short distance scales \footnote{We note that in the absence of a cut-off scales $\Lambda$, the color charge distribution is regularized by the lattice cut-off $\pi/a$.
+Introducing a cut-off scale at the level of the charge distribution renders the problem UV finite, and thus simplifies the realization of the continuum limit in our lattice calculations}, such that the model has a well defined continuum limit and if not stated otherwise we employ $m/Q_s=1$ and $\Lambda/Q_s=5$ in our simulations.

 Subsequently, the three dimensional color charge distribution $\rho^a_{L/R}(x,y,z)=\rho^{a~(2D)}_{L/R}(x,y) a_zT(z)$ is obtained by multiplying the transverse color charge distribution with the same Gaussian profile at each point